gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 This is closely related to point number 4 and I think may be treated similarly.

 {{< alert color="success" title="Privacy is mutable" >}}Making some changes in our perceived privacy will have benefits that outweigh the costs.{{< /alert >}}

-## How much privacy do we have?

-{{% pageinfo color="warning" %}}
-Work in progress.
-{{% /pageinfo %}}

-{{< alert color="success" title="Privacy is false anyway" >}}With data we gain the power to effect change  and advantage in our world.{{< /alert >}}

-## The dark side of secrecy

-### In government

-The following from Schoenfeld very eloquently states my general thoughts on secrecy in government.

-> "A basic principle of our political order, enshrined in the First Amendment guarantee of freedom of speech and of the press, is that openness is an essential prerequisite of self-governance.
-Indeed, at the very core of our democratic experiment lies the question of transparency.
-Secrecy was one of the cornerstones of monarchy, a building block of an unaccountable political system constructed in no small part on what King James the First had called the “mysteries of state.”
-Secrecy was not merely functional, a requirement of an effective monarchy, but intrinsic to the mental scaffolding of autocratic rule.
->
-> Standing in diametrical opposition to that mental scaffolding was an elementary proposition of democratic theory: Legitimate power could rest only on the informed consent of the governed.
-Along with individuals at liberty to give or to withhold approval to their government, informed consent requires, above all else, information, freely available and freely exchanged.
-Official secrecy is anathema to this conception.
-No one has put this proposition more forcefully than James Madison, who tells us that “A popular government, without popular information, or the means of acquiring it, is but a Prologue to a Farce or a Tragedy, or, perhaps both.
-Knowledge will forever govern ignorance:
-And a people who mean to be their own Governors must arm themselves with the power which knowledge gives.” "

-There are situations when secrecy is needed, most notably in cases of national security.
-Secrecy should be the exception and not the rule.
-It should require a clear statement of why something should be secret and then it should be made public as soon as the requirement for secrecy has passed.

-Secrecy hides the decision-making process and consolidates power to those holding the secrets.
-It keeps the people uninformed, limits participation, and allows for corruption to take root and grow unchecked.
-We must, in order to remain in a free and functioning democracy, vigilantly limit secrecy in government at all times.

-Governments have a preference for secrecy and the ability to act without the people's oversight.
-Thus secrecy is a slowly encroaching action of government and must be constantly guarded against.
-Yes, it is increasing now as Aftergood's article from March 2020 states, *"The Department of Defense is quietly asking Congress to rescind the requirement to produce an unclassified version of the Future Years Defense Program (FYDP) database."*

-Limiting secrecy applies not only to the government but also the great influencers of government and to the tools used by governments.
-For influencers of government, I include things like: lobbyists, donations, political action committees, and those groups or individuals that gain influence using money or shared secrets.
-Finally, increasing citizen participation in local governance is an excellent way to both keep aware of encroaching secrecy and to also reduce it.
-See more at [Global Answers for Local Problems, Lessons from Civically Engaged Cities](https://www.newamerica.org/political-reform/reports/global-answers-local-problems-lessons-civically-engaged-cities/).

-### In the business world

-Honestly, this section needs more thought and development but here goes.
-Some ideas may be rather controversial because they feed into other not-fully developed thoughts I have on taxation policies.
-Another article in the future might address that issue but that is not as much in my core competencies as data is.

-There are different types of businesses ranging from sole proprietorships to publicly traded corporations and the rules applying to them often differ greatly.
-I will limit discussion here to publicly traded corporations.
-Generally, there is already a lot of transparency in these business due to the required reportings to shareholders and government but businesses can be complex which gives opportunity for secrecy.
-Even with that transparency, there still exist many areas for improvement.
-The areas for improvement mainly cover influencing actions toward government and collection and handling of individual's data.

-Lobbying should be fully disclosed.
-Sometimes, a business participates in lobbying to push forward legislation in an area where the business is an acknowledged expert.
-This is reasonable but their participation should be checked by participation for citizens or groups which might oppose the legislation.
-Lobbying that is of a political nature only should be prohibited.
-There are gray areas between purely expert and purely political and this is why their lobbying activities should be fully disclosed and scrutinized.

-Charitable activities should be curtailed entirely as these are typically either marketing or lobbying activities in disguise.
-If executives of a business wish to be charitable, they should use their own funds to purchase the services of the business for donation and not impose their charitable preferences on their diverse shareholders.

-Let's now discuss the handling of individuals data.
-For some businesses, this is just a byproduct of interacting with customers but for others, this data is their lifeblood source of revenue.
-A company earning revenue based upon their database of individual users is not really paying for their access to raw material.
-They are also building barriers to entry to other companies based not upon their prowess or technical advantage but upon their access to the raw material.

-The raw material is individual person's data, often data a person would consider private.
-I propose the creation of a public data lake to hold this information.
-There could be different sub-module lakes that include financial or health data.
-Read access to the lake would be credentialed with some sort of credit/debit scheme.
-Changes and updates to the data would be though a pull request method.
-Initiation and oversight of this data lake would be done by some sort of government, citizen, and business consortium.

-How is this possibly a good idea?

-There is the problem of theft or use of information for nefarious purposes.

-Share the database such that everyone has access to the data.

-What to do here?

 {{% pageinfo color="warning" %}}
 Work in progress.